hacksu/discord-js-bot/README.md

 ### Installing Modules

 [NPM](https://www.npmjs.com/) is a package repository that allows us to install a variety of open source modules for our projects.
-We're going to start by installing [Discord.js](https://www.npmjs.com/package/discord.js), which we can do by running
+We're going to start by installing [Discord.js](https://discord.js.org/), which we can do by running
 ```
 npm install discord.js --save
 ```
 (The --save flag adds this module to our package.json, which has a definition of the modules we install.
 This is very useful for giving your project to your friend or just remembering what you installed)

-## Creating a Discord Server
+## Discord Servers

 In order to use your discord bot, it needs to be added to a discord server.